Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - It's important to remember that it's not how a relationship starts that matters, it's how it evolves.
 - Do you feel victory when your words cause pain?
 - The most fucked up joke life can play on you is letting you meet the right person at the wrong time.
-- I'd rather be hated for who I am than loved for who I am not. -Kurt Cobain
+- I'd rather be hated for who I am than loved for who I am not. - **Kurt Cobain**

 ### Loneliness

 - A hug, all the warmth, but none of the heat. - **V.E.
 Schwab, Vicious**
 - I lost myself trying to please everyone.
 Now I'm losing everyone as I find myself.
-- I learned to give ... not because I have too much.
+- I learned to give, not because I have too much.
 But because I know how it feels to have nothing.
 - I think the saddest people always try their hardest to make people happy because they know what it’s like to feel absolutely worthless and they don’t want anyone else to feel like that.
 - The loneliest people are the kindest, The saddest people smile the brightest.
 The most damaged people are the wisest.
 All because they do not wish to see anyone else suffer the way they do.
 - In an era of breadlines, Depression, and wars, I tried to help people get away from all the misery; to turn their minds to something else.
 I wanted to make people happy, if only for an hour. - **Busby Berkeley**